Planning Your Cloud ERP Deployment

 - Two-Tier ERP

-Really a variation of the hybrid approach, two-tier ERP deployment – sometimes called hub-and-spoke deployment – employs a central system with smaller satellite systems supporting remote facilities.
+Really a variation of the hybrid approach implemented for the same reasons, two-tier ERP deployment – sometimes called hub-and-spoke deployment – employs a central system with smaller satellite systems supporting remote facilities.
 Think of corporate ERP as the hub, with individual ERP systems at subsidiary plants, warehouses, or offices all feeding data back to the hub.
 This is not a new idea; it emerged during the 1990s’ distributed processing phase, with companies choosing to implement smaller, simpler, and less costly systems at remote locations while maintaining the larger, more capable, corporate system at company headquarters.
 Any or all of the systems in a two-tier network can be on-prem or cloud-based, purchased or SaaS-licensed.

 What does the term “fake cloud” mean?